bitaraeswit/nextjs-dashboard/README.md

 # Next.js App Router Course
 In this project, an invoice control website was developed using Next.js.
-Next14 features were implemented, using tailwindCSS and other Next features
+Next14 features were implemented, using TailwindCSS, authentication, PostGreSQ database, other Next features and everything was made available in a build on Vercel.

 ## Credentials for test
 Email: user@nextmail.com